Current traffic situation

 With the increased traffic on Harford Road, it became very difficult to get through the stop signs on Mt Vista and Glen Arm Roads at rush hour.
 Although there have not been an excessive number of accidents, the State Highway Administration considered ways to improve this intersection, including the installation of a four-way stop or traffic signals.

 On March 3, 2008, a representative of State Highways stated that they were going ahead with the plans for a roundabout.
 It's pretty funny that he referred to the roundabouts in Essex and on Charles Street as examples of how successful and loved these roundabouts were.
 In fact, people in Essex hate theirs, and the one on Charles has already been ripped out because it did not work.

 On March 19, 2014, a representative again spoke to a community organization and said that the project is back on, with funding in the order of $3,000,000 already committed.
 (See below for some of the actual cost!)
 The plan they presented is pictured below.
 They heard very vocal opposition from numerous community members against this monstrosity.

 Meanwhile, drivers continued to wait in a long line on Glen Arm Rd every evening.
 It's hard to understand why they did not simply install a normal 4-way traffic signal.
-They claim it won't work, although the one a mile north in Fork has been dealing with the same traffic for years (although very badly recently due to missing left-turn lanes).
+They claimed it won't work, although the one a mile north in Fork has been dealing with the same traffic for years (although very badly recently due to missing left-turn lanes).
 It was impossible to imagine how a circle could be built on the side of a hill!
 Surveyors were sighted at the intersection, apparently scratching their heads.

 The construction resulted in the closing of Glen Arm and Mt Vista Roads, each for about 6 months.
 The detours added to the traffic problems around the area.